af/envalid/README.md

 * `desc` - A string that describes the env var.
 * `example` - An example value for the env var.
 * `docs` - A url that leads to more detailed documentation about the env var.
+* `requiredWhen` - A function that receives the raw env vars and must return a boolean.
+If true, this env var will be required.
+If false, this env var will be optional.

 ## Custom validators